andreykaipov/goobs/docs/README.md

         fmt.Println(data["inputs"])
 ```

-And if this is the case please open up an issue!
+If you find yourself having to use this though, please open up an issue!

 ## advanced configuration